Extremality of families of sets: Introduction and preliminaries

 Our basic notation is standard, see, e.g., \cite{Mor06.1,RocWet98,DonRoc14,Iof17}.
 Throughout the paper, if not explicitly stated otherwise, $X$ and $Y$ are normed spaces.
 Products of normed spaces are assumed to be equipped with the maximum norm.
 The topological dual of a normed space $X$ is denoted by $X^*$, while $\langle\cdot,\cdot\rangle$ denotes the bilinear form defining the pairing between the two spaces.
 The open ball with center $x$ and radius $\delta>0$ is denoted by $B_\delta(x)$.
-If $(x,y)\in X\times Y$, we write $B_\varepsilon(x,y)$ instead of $B_\varepsilon((x,y))$.
 The open unit ball is denoted by $\B$ with a subscript indicating the space, e.g., $\B_X$ and $\B_{X^*}$.
-Symbols $\R$ and $\N$ stand for the real line and the set of all positive integers, respectively.
+Symbols $\R$ and $\N$ stand for the sets of all, respectively, real and positive integer numbers.